TylerJang27/Scav_Hunt_Extension/README.md

 ### Encryption

 Low-level base64 encryption is made available in order to prevent a curious user from poking the json.
 Note that a motivated user could still determine the json's contents.
-To generate the expected json, see *[WORK IN PROGRESS]()*.
+To generate the expected json, see the Chrome Extension options, where you will be able to fill out a [form](encode.html) and create it.
 You should indicate in the json whether or not encryption is enabled at the encryption key.

 ### References